bnarasimha/market-research-assistant/readme.md

 streamlit run app.py
 ```

 5. Open your browser and navigate to `http://localhost:8501`

 ## Project Structure

 - `app.py`: Main Streamlit application file.
-- `main.py`: The main logic for the market research assistant.
+- `crew_flow.py`: The main logic for the market research assistant.
 - `product_research.py`: The logic for the product research task.
 - `competitor_research.py`: The logic for the competitor research task.
-- `comparison_research.py`: The logic for the comparison research task.
+- `comparison_report.py`: The logic for the comparison report task.
 - `requirements.txt`: List of dependencies.
 - `README.md`: This file.
+- `product_narsi.md`: The product information for Narsi.
+- `agent_instructions.txt`: The instructions for the agents.